ryan-anderson-ds/ryan-anderson-ds.github.io/consulting.md

 [ryanandersonDS@gmail.com](mailto:ryanandersonDS@gmail.com)

 #### What do I specialise in?
-* I am a specialist product data scientist.
-In other words, I apply data science to improve a product, business model or business strategy.
+* I am a full-stack specialist product data scientist.
+In other words, I apply data science to improve a product, business model or business strategy - from the consulting phase, right through to building and monitoring success of the data solutions.
-* In fact, I am an ex-product manager, and during my MBA, I was awarded the class trophy for business strategy.
+* I am an ex-product manager, and during my MBA, I was awarded the class trophy for business strategy.
 * My calling is to Finding _meaningful_ applications of data science, machine learning and intelligence augmentation (like GPT) to help us be better and more wholesome humans in a sustainable way.
-* In other words, I would like to use my mix of product, strategy and data science skills to bridge your business needs to executed data strategy, in order to help your business to find a more sustainable and meaningful place in this world.
+* In other words, I would like to use my mix of product, strategy and data science skills to bridge your business needs to a data strategy, and execute that data strategy

 ### Experience
 * Senior data scientist at Shopify, advising on paths forward for the Home page's product strategy.
 Building infrastructure, experiments, models and dashboards